cupy/cupy/docs/source/tutorial/gpu.rst

 * Single GPU usage of Chainer
 * Multi GPU usage of model-parallel computing
 * Multi GPU usage of data-parallel computing
-* Combination of model-parallel and data-parallel

-By reading this section, you will come to be able to
+After reading this section, you will be able to

 * Use Chainer on CUDA-enabled GPU
 * Write model-parallel computing in Chainer